jhumelsine/jhumelsine.github.io/_posts/2024-04-05-interpreter-design-pattern-design.md

 > The Interpreter pattern uses a class to represent each grammar rule.
 Symbols on the right-hand side of the rule are instance variables of these classes.
 The grammar above is represented by five classes: an abstract class RegularExpression and its four subclasses LiteralExpression, AlternationExpression, SequenceExpression, and RepetitionExpression.
 The last three classes define variables that hold subexpressions.

-Then they added this diagram, which is actually my updated version:
+Then they added this diagram, which is UML version of their OMT version.
+If interested, their version can be seen [here](https://tizianomanni.altervista.org/sites/default/files/Project/Ing_sw/Metasito/Pattern/Interpreter.html):

 <img src="/assets/InterpreterDesignPatternGoF.png" alt="Gang of Four Regular Expression Design"  width = "70%" align="center" style="padding-right: 35px;">